nateinaction/wp-morphext/readme.txt

 For a list of all animations please visit [Animate.css](https://daneden.github.io/animate.css/)

+== Important Note ==
+Some animations travel the entirety of the viewport.
+To limit where the animation can be seen you must set the parent container as `overflow: hidden;`

 == Dependencies ==
 1. **Animate.css** — [Homepage](https://daneden.github.io/animate.css/) — [MIT License](https://opensource.org/licenses/MIT)
 2. **Morphext** — [Homepage](http://morphext.fyianlai.com/) — [MIT License](http://ian.mit-license.org/)